A Travel Price Comparison for Families, Couples, and Backpackers Paris vs. Pisa for Attractions, Food, Nightlife, and Families

 A week in Paris or Pisa?

-Paris is a iconic city where you can fill many days.
+Paris is a beautiful city where you can fill many days.
 Many people spend one week here.
 The length of your trip often depends on your style of travel.
 Because of this, one week is usually enough time for a trip here.

-You'll find food and shopping around the classic destination of Pisa.
+You'll find food and shopping around the world-famous destination of Pisa.
 The old town is one of the main draws for visitors.
 Take your pick from the many activities offered here.
 One week is plenty of time to see everything, even with extra days to spare.

 For some great organized tour ideas, see The Best Historical Tours in France, The Best 10-Day Tours in France, The Best 2-Week Tours in Italy, and The Best Bicycle Tours in Italy.